-Our communities rely on a strong local hospital system for a full range of acute care services. every day.
+Our communities rely on a strong local hospital system for a full range of acute care services, every day.
 And, when people need specialized care, individuals are connected to an array of world-class services from cancer care to dialysis, all within the Lakeridge Health system - close to home.
 Over the past 12 months, Lakeridge Health expanded and enhanced services to meet people's growing and changing needs.
 We introduced an at-home dialysis program that is now offering people life-saving treatment for kidney disease in their own homes, making it more convenient and improving quality of life.
 We opened a new complex continuing care unit at Bowmanville Hospital which is providing much-needed support to people with complex chronic conditions while the region's first Rapid Access Addiction Medicine Clinics are helping people break the cycle of addiction.
 Further, a newly launched gynecological cancer surgery program at the R.S.
 McLaughlin Durham Regional Cancer Centre means women from Durham Region can receive specialized surgery in their community.
-These new and expanded services are just Over the past 15 months, Lakeridge Health initiated a conversation with our communities, partners, patients and families and our team that is shaping the future of health care in Durham Region.
+These new and expanded services are just the beginning.

+Over the past 15 months, Lakeridge Health initiated a conversation with our communities, partners, patients and families and our team that is shaping the future of health care in Durham Region.
 The more than 16,000 inputs challenged us to think differently about how to improve services and, ultimately, the health of our growing, aging and changing population.
 In the year ahead, Lakeridge Health will focus on improvements that matter most - tackling hallway health care, improving the patient experience, empowering people to be healthy, and supporting our talented Lakeridge Health teams to be their best in a demanding environment.
 We are particularly excited about the new 22-bed mental health unit coming to Ajax Pickering Hospital this summer to help meet the region's growing mental health needs, progress on the new and expanded services which will be offered at the North Pickering Health and Wellness Centre, and working with our partners to help people transition from hospital to home, improving their health and quality of life.
 Thank you for joining us in reimaging the future of health care in Durham Region! m.
-Shown looken Wallachen President and CEO Sharon Cochran Chair, Board of Trustees We are a diverse region and we are looking for people to join our Board of Trustees.
-Nomination Deadline is April 17 Visit lakeridgehealth.on.ca for details
+Shown Lockson Wallachen Sharon Cochran Chair, Board of Trustees